Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Introduction

 \end{challenge}

 \textbf{Contributions.} To address these challenges, researchers are increasingly focusing on MMCL methodologies.
 As detailed in Section~\ref{sec:Method}, our taxonomy categorizes the MMCL methods into four main approaches, i.e., regularization-based, architecture-based, replay-based, and prompt-based methods.
 Given the increasing importance and research interest in MMCL, we present the \textit{first} comprehensive MMCL survey.
-Beyond discussing the challenges faced in MMCL, this survey systematically details the basic formulations and settings (Section~\ref{sec:Setup}), reviews existing methodologies (Section~\ref{sec:Method}), summarizes relevant datasets and benchmarks (Section~\ref{sec:Benchmark}), and outlines promising future directions (Section~\ref{sec:Future Direction}).
+Beyond discussing the challenges faced in MMCL, this survey systematically details the basic formulations and settings (Section~\ref{sec:Setup}), reviews existing methodologies (Section~\ref{sec:Method}), summarizes relevant datasets and benchmarks (Section~\ref{sec:Benchmark}), provides a thorough discussion of the field (Section~\ref{sec: Discussion}), and outlines promising future directions (Section~\ref{sec:Future Direction}).
 Our goal is not only to consolidate current MMCL advancements but also to inspire innovative research, thereby fostering the development of more effective and efficient MMCL approaches.
 In summary, our survey makes the following key contributions:

 \begin{enumerate}[leftmargin=*,label=(\arabic*), ref=(\arabic*)] \item We present the first comprehensive survey on MMCL.
 We start by detailing essential MMCL background knowledge, including the basic formulation, distinct MMCL scenarios, and widely used evaluation metrics.